 In order to seize this unprecedented protection/restoration opportunity and to demonstrate and expand the public and political support that will be necessary to secure in 2022 a comprehensive regional solution that includes a restored lower Snake River, SOS is helping educate and engage people, elevate issue and campaign visibility, and inspire and mobilize our supporters, key constituencies and the public.

 Working together we can demonstrate overwhelming public support to elected leaders and key decisionmakers in the Northwest and Washington D.C. — to ensure they follow through on their commitments to protect Snake River salmon from extinction and invest in communities and critical infrastructure in a manner that brings everyone forward together.

 Thank you for your interest in Northwest Artists Against Extinction – and our collective efforts and opportunity to restore a healthy, resilient lower Snake River, recover its endangered fish, and rebuild the many benefits they bring to our region and nation.

-Further information on Snake River salmon and the window of opportunity before us in 2022 can be found on the Snake River Policy Information page.
+Further information on Snake River salmon and the window of opportunity before us in 2023 can be found on the Save Our wild Salmon website.